>> swifty's hq v2.2 > free > code

 - a file for the text you want to inject (in this example, it's called "nav.html") (it is also placed in the main directory)

-'load.js' is a jquery script that allows you to load in extra elements on a page from a different html file - this can be used as navigation, universal head tags, etc.... it can add a bit of load time, but it makes it easier to manage code that shows on every page.
+'load.js' is a jquery script that allows you to load in extra elements on a page from a different html file - this can be used as navigation, universal head tags, etc.... it can add to your site's load time significantly, and would only really recc this if you don't want to learn about static site generation.

 the template itself will be very straightforward.